 - Pre-worked example problems with Q&A and discussion

 To learn about and share experiences in gas EOR in tight unconventionals.
-The course lectures and visual presentations are video recorded and made available to course participants.
+The course material is made available to registrants.
 The instructor has worked on a number of commercial gas EOR projects in tight unconventionals.